Ready and willing: After long wait, LSU linebacker Andre Anthony eager to contribute for Tigers

-Andre Anthony hasn’t played in a football game that counted in almost 33 months, not since Edna Karr Magnet lost to Neville High School in the Class 4A state championship game in December 2015.
+Andre Anthony hasn’t played in a football game that counted in almost 33 months, not since Edna Karr lost to Neville High in the Class 4A state championship game in December 2015.

-But Anthony hopes to finally put those obstacles in his rearview mirror when No. 25 LSU opens the 2018 season against No. 8 Miami on Sunday night in Arlington, Texas.
+But Anthony hopes to finally put those obstacles in his rearview mirror when No. 25 LSU opens this season against No. 8 Miami on Sunday night in Arlington, Texas.

-Judging by the high praise he’s received on more than one occasion from coach Ed Orgeron in preseason camp, Anthony, who’s coming off a Lisfranc fracture in his left foot, figures to play a key role for a talented and deep front seven.
+Judging by the high praise he’s received on more than one occasion from coach Ed Orgeron in preseason camp, Anthony, who is coming off a Lisfranc fracture in his left foot, figures to play a key role for a talented and deep front seven.

 It doesn’t matter, however, if Anthony, who starred as a 205-pound defensive end at Miller-McCoy Academy before transferring to Karr, is starting or getting snaps in certain pass-rushing packages.